Wheaton Precious Metals Corp. (WPM) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the company had gained 1.67% over the past month.
-This has outpaced the Basic Materials sector's loss of 4.08% and the S&P 500's loss of 5.06% in that time.
+Prior to today's trading, shares of the company had gained 7.44% over the past month.
+This has outpaced the Basic Materials sector's loss of 2.51% and the S&P 500's gain of 0.3% in that time.

-WPM's full-year Zacks Consensus Estimates are calling for earnings of $1.16 per share and revenue of $1.13 billion.
-These results would represent year-over-year changes of +3.57% and +6.48%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.18 per share and revenue of $1.14 billion.
+These totals would mark changes of +5.36% and +6.62%, respectively, from last year.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 5.74% lower.
-Wheaton Precious Metals Corp. is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 5.06% lower.
+Wheaton Precious Metals Corp. is currently sporting a Zacks Rank of #3 (Hold).

-We can also see that WPM currently has a PEG ratio of 7.6.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Mining - Miscellaneous stocks are, on average, holding a PEG ratio of 1.72 based on yesterday's closing prices.
+It is also worth noting that WPM currently has a PEG ratio of 7.65.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Mining - Miscellaneous was holding an average PEG ratio of 1.85 at yesterday's closing price.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.